garrett-sutton/garrett-sutton.github.io/_drafts/ikigai.md

 Ikigai was given to me out of the blue by a friend and I admittedly had no clue what to expect when I started it.
-Turns out, this was a really good, engaging and impactful read.
+Turns out, this was a really good, engaging, and impactful read.

 ## Summary